trevordbunch/cis411_lab3_uiux/labreports/LAB_timothymlee.md

 | **TOTAL** | 19 |   |

 ## 2.3 Site 2: Glassdoor
+### Glassdoor Home Screen
 ![Glassdoor Home Screen](../assets/G1.png)
+The home screen in pretty standard.
+The Sign in page is in the expected location and is made clear with a different color.
+I don't like the really large "Sign-Up" part in the middle as a returning user.

+### Glassdoor User Home Screen
 ![Glassdoor User Home Screen](../assets/G2.png)
+The user home page is pretty boring but gets the job done.
+The tabs are clear but the content in the middle of the page isn't helpful.

+### Glassdoor Job Page
 ![Glassdoor Job Page](../assets/G3.png)
+The job page is not my favorite.
+It took me a while to figure out how to search for the job, as I was expecting options to immediately show up when I clicked on "Jobs."

+### Glassdoor Search Results
 ![Glassdoor Search Results](../assets/G4.png)
+I do not like this search engine-esk design that Glassdoor uses.
+It leads to a lot of information that I don't care about as I search for a job.
+The irrelevent information is something I would use Google to find instead of Glassdoor.
+Also, their search suggestions were not helpful.

+### Glassdoor Job Search Results
 ![Glassdoor Job Search Results](../assets/G5.png)
+The formatting of the search results is nice.
+The filter options are clear but out of the way and only information relevant to the selected job is shown on the right, while options are shown on the left.
+It looks almost identical to LinkedIn but has some nice large graphics like the "Average Base Salary Estimate."

 | Category | Grade (0-3) | Comments / Justification |
 |---|---|---|